The Voitrekovsky family

 Bill and Nell in New Plymouth's Pukekura Park.

 The Yearburys moved twice more within Waitara—to Grey and Hutchins Streets—before relocating to Princess Street in neighbouring Tikorangi, where Bill had a milk-run in addition to his freezing works job.
 The children remembered the 12-acre farmlet farther along Princess Street for its lack of electricity.

-Left, Joyce Yearbury Major.
+Joyce Yearbury Major.

-Right, Douglas and Kathleen Yearbury.
+Douglas and Kathleen Yearbury.

 The Yearburys were one of the first families in Waitera to own a car and Nell quickly learnt to drive.
 The children recalled the only time they heard their father admonishing their mother: Nell, always late and consequently always in a hurry, “scorched past her husband sedately riding a bicycle.”

-Nell and Bill sold the Princess Street property and moved to neighbouring Huirangi in a joint-farm agreement to assist their daughter Joyce and son-in-law Colin Major, who later died from cancer.
+Nell and Bill sold the Princess Street property and moved to neighbouring Huirangi in a joint-farm agreement to assist their daughter Joyce and son-in-law Colin Major, who shortly afterwards died from cancer.
 Three years later, in 1950, Joyce died from a brain tumour.
 This was the second double-loss for Nell and Bill.
 Ten years previously Douglas died in a motor-cycle accident, aged 19, leaving his two-month-old son—also named Douglas—and his wife, Kathleen.
-When Kathleen died of renal failure two-and-a-half years later Nell and Bill decided to rear their grandson.
+When Kathleen died of renal failure two-and-a-half years later, Nell and Bill decided to rear their grandson.